Mentoring and Experiential Learning for Early Education Student Teachers in Ghana

 Details of the Intervention

-The research team worked with Sabre Charitable Trust and Ghana Education Service to conduct a randomized evaluation assessing the impact of enhanced student teacher training on classroom quality, teacher well-being, and child school readiness.
+Researchers worked with IPA, Sabre Charitable Trust, and Ghana Education Service to conduct a randomized evaluation assessing the impact of the FTTT program on classroom quality, teacher well-being, and child school readiness.

-One-hundred thirty-five student teachers were randomly assigned to either the FTTT program or a comparison group during their student-teaching year.
-The following year, when student-teachers became full-time newly qualified teachers, half of the schools that received a treatment teacher (68 schools total) were randomly assigned to receive an additional head teacher sensitization training or no additional training.
+A total of 137 student teachers were randomly assigned to either be placed in schools in the FTTT program or in non-participating schools that served as the comparison group.
+The following year, when student-teachers became newly-qualified teachers, the FTTT schools with student teachers (69 schools in total) were randomly assigned to receive either training to increase head teachers’ receptiveness of the FTTT training practices or no additional training.

 Results and Policy Lessons